aws-samples/pace-genai-demos/PharmaAdGenerator/README.md

 ## Getting started

-After the deployment is successful, follow these steps to get started on using the Chatbot
+After the deployment is successful, follow these steps to get started on using the Pharma Ad Generator

 1. Create a Cognito user - Run the following code to create a user within the Cognito UserPool.
-Refer to the output section of Cloudformation stack named **guru-pharma-ad** to get the value of the **CognitoUserPoolId** key.
+Refer to the output section of Cloudformation stack named **guru-pharma-ad-studio** to get the value of the **CognitoUserPoolId** key.
 Be sure to replace the parameter values before running the commands.

 ```bash